 - 3. Add the slightly cooled syrup to the watermelon and mix well.
-Place in a 2-quart container, cover, and freeze for 3 to 4 hours.
+Place in a shallow baking pan or 2-quart container, cover, and freeze for 3 to 4 hours.
 Flake the mixture with a fork.
 Scoop it up, place it in pretty bowls, and accept the oohs and aahs.

 Hungry for more?
 Chow down on these:

 Watermelon Sorbet Recipe © 2010 Edited by Lee Brian Schrager.
 Photo © 2010 Quentin Bacon.
 All rights reserved.